PajoHack/Booking-System-PP4/README.md

 ### Site Home Page

-The site home page contains a hero image of the Italian countryside.
-It gives the visitor a sense of the rich, serene, and rustic ambiance associated with traditional Italian dining, setting the stage for a culinary journey through the delights of Italian cuisine.
+The homepage features a captivating hero image showcasing a spread of Italian cuisine elegantly arranged on a table.
+It gives the visitor a sense of the rich and rustic ambiance associated with traditional Italian dining.

 There is also a section containing a brief synopsis of the restaurant's history.